 Fire classification of construction materials

 European standard EN 13501-1 is used as the basis for construction material fire classification.
-This “parent standard “specifies other EN and EN ISO standards for the testing of specific types of construction elements, such as flooring, pipes, and non-flooring.
-The applicable standard also depends on the desired fire class, with more stringent testing requirements for higher classes.
+This “parent standard “specifies other EN and EN ISO standards for the testing of specific types of construction elements, such as flooring, pipes, and panels.
+The applicable standard also depends on the desired fire class, with more stringent testing requirements for higher-performance classes.

-Some of the most popular construction material fire tests include the following:
+Some of the construction material fire tests outlined in EN 13501-1 include the following:

 EN 13823 test for classifying non-floorings into classes A2, B, C, and D with the single burning item (SBI) method

 EN ISO 9239-1 test for classifying floorings into classes A2fl, Bfl, Cfl, and Dfl